 If you have about 1 hour to spare, you can take public transportation from JFK to Manhattan.
 It costs a total of $7.75 ($5 for the AirTrain and $2.75 for a subway ride).
 After deplaning, follow signs for the AirTrain.
 This AirTrain does not just circle the airport.
 It takes you into Queens to the nearest (not really that “near”) subway or LIRR stop.
 You can go either to Jamaica Station and take the to Canal Street or E to Howard Beach Station and take the A to Canal Street.

 LaGuardia Int’l Airport (LGA).
 LGA is in northern Queens.
-Honestly, Vice President Biden was right about LGA.
+Honestly, Vice President Joe Biden was right about LGA.
 Still, it’s getting a multi-billion dollar overhaul.
-A state-of-the-art airport should be ready for 12th Annual Internet Law Works-in-Progress Conference.
+A state-of-the-art airport should be ready for a future Works-in-Progress Conference.
 So, we have that to look forward to.

 The easiest way to get from LGA to Manhattan is via taxi or for-hire vehicle.
 It may cost approximately $35-45 plus tolls and tip.
 Public transportation is a little frustrating from LGA.
 You can take the M60 bus from LGA, which can drop you off right near the 116th Street 1 train station near Columbia.
 After walking around Columbia’s historic urban campus, you can follow the subway directions above.
 That trip takes about 1 hour from M60 to NYLS.